Jan 19, 2014, 2:33 PM EDT

 That hunch paid off big time for Mourinho.

 Buoyed by Eto’o’s opener in the 17th minute, Chelsea stormed forward in search of a second in the first half.
 Hazard showed United defenders Rafael and Nemanja Vidic a clean set of heels on numerous occasions as the Belgian youngster sped down the left wing with real purpose for most of the afternoon.

 In the 40th minute came a great example of what Chelsea’s philosophy is all about.
 Willian raced clear down the left on the break, then played the ball inside to Hazard who jinxed and darted in amongst United’s defense before cleverly scooping the ball to Eto’o.
-The Cameron striker saw his effort deflected in the path of Oscar whose acrobatic bicycle kick went just over the bar.
+The Cameroon striker saw his effort deflected in the path of Oscar whose acrobatic bicycle kick went just over the bar.

 You want to talk about Chelsea’s style?
 In that 20 second passage of play, all that’s good about Mourinho’s counter-attacking philosophy was on display.
 This was a glimpse of how the Blues can win the title, as they clinically dispatched the visitors.

 That’s a quality Mourinho admires and enjoyed from his side.